Women in government: Quotas

 Quotas are explicit requirements on the number of women in political positions.
 "Gender quotas for the election of legislators have been used since the late 1970s by a few political parties (via the party charter) in a small number of advanced industrial democracies; such examples would be like Germany and Norway".
 Andrew Reynolds says there is "an increasing practice in legislatures for the state, or the parties themselves, to utilize formal or informal quota mechanisms to promote women as candidates and MPs".
 The statistics surrounding quota systems have been examined thoroughly by academia.
 The European Court of Human Rights decided its first female quota case in 2019, and as of December 2019, one male quota case is pending with the court.
-In Zevnik and Others v Slovenia, the court expressed its strong support for gender quotas as a tool to increase women participation in politics.
+In the case Zevnik and Others v Slovenia, the court expressed its strong support for gender quotas as a tool to increase women participation in politics.
 Gender quotas are popular form of state feminism.